|Room Type||Private room|

 This listing is for one bedroom in my 33rd floor Southbank apartment.
 It's a luxurious building with a nice pool/spa/sauna, big gym that's actually useful and lots of amenities, in an ideal location just opposite Crown and a quick walk to Flinders.
 The flat itself is big - 3 bed/2.5 bath with a lot of living space.

 Room Highlights: 3x3m south facing bedroom, floor to ceiling windows overlooking the bay.
 Shared bathroom with one other girl.
 Wall-length built-in robes with fully mirrored doors.
-Furnished.
+Furnished with bed, side tables, desk and TV.
+Note that the picture of the room isn't up to date, will post new ones when I have a chance.

 Arguably and in my opinion the best in Melbourne.
 Excellent location opposite from Crown (literally right across the road) and a short walk from the CBD and Flinders Street Station.
 Tram/bus stop right at the door, one stop out from the free tram zone.
 Naturally, there are lots of nearby food/shopping options.
 Bottle shop and convenience store right outside.